 New Zealand is a destination for the growing numbers of many Brazilian visitors and students who travel to New Zealand annually.
 We also hope to see more New Zealanders visiting, studying and investing in Brazil.
-Key features of our strengthening trading partnership are captured below.
+Brazilians are eligible for New Zealand development scholarships (external link).

-We place importance on the values we share and the engagement we have with Brazil, where we are both members of the New Agenda Coalition (NAC), a 6-country grouping focused on nuclear disarmament.
-As countries that produce large quantities of food, we also have similar interests with respect to agriculture in the WTO and cooperate in the Global Research Alliance on Agricultural Greenhouse Gases (external link).
+We value our engagement with Brazil internationally.
+We are both members of the New Agenda Coalition (NAC), a 6-country grouping focused on nuclear disarmament.
+As countries that produce large quantities of food, we also have similar interests with respect to agriculture in the WTO and cooperate in the Global Research Alliance on Agricultural Greenhouse Gases (external link) (external link).

 To recognise growing trade, tourism and educational links, New Zealand opened offices for Trade and Enterprise (1996), Education NZ (2008) and Tourism NZ (2013) in São Paulo, and an Honorary Consulate in Rio de Janeiro (2014).

-Brazil is New Zealand’s most important education market in Latin America, with more than 3,000 Brazilians studying in New Zealand each year.
-The majority of these are in their final year of secondary school or at private training establishments to learn English.
-Tertiary education students are also growing.
+Brazil is New Zealand’s most important education market in Latin America, with around 3,000 Brazilians studying in New Zealand each year.

-Around 13,100 Brazilians travel to New Zealand each year, making up around half of all tourists to New Zealand from Latin America.
+Around 13,200 Brazilians travel to New Zealand each year, making up almost a third of all tourists to New Zealand from Latin America.
 The New Zealand-Brazil Working Holiday Scheme allows young Brazilians to visit and work in New Zealand for up to 12 months.

 Total trade in goods